-Many MD&A sections also include a general discussion of the issuer's future prospects under a subheading such as "Outlook," and some issuers even go so far as to give specific guidance for the following quarter or the current or following fiscal year.
-Drafting the MD&A section requires close coordination among the issuer's financial team, its accountants, and counsel and can be a time-consuming exercise.
+In addition, MD&A sections often incorporate a comprehensive analysis of the issuer's future prospects, typically presented under a subheading such as "Outlook."
+Some issuers even provide specific guidance for upcoming quarters or the current/following fiscal year.
+Drafting the MD&A section requires close collaboration among the issuer's financial team, its accountants, and legal counsel and can be a time-consuming process.